abideen-olawuwo/Logistic-Regression-House-prediction/README.md

 house have been sold.

+2. Data

+The dataset was downloaded from Kaggle [https://www.kaggle.com/datasets/camnugent/california-housing-prices?select=housing.csv]

 A Linear Regression model for helping users to predict House prices.
-The dataset was downloaded from(https://www.kaggle.com/datasets/camnugent/california-housing-prices?select=housing.csv)